gosub-io/cargo-ffi/README.md

 * **Engine** → manages Zones and top-level orchestration.
 * **Zone** → owns storage/services; manages Tabs.
 * **Tab** → owns an **BrowsingContext** (DOM, layout, paint), a **Surface** (when visible), and state like title, favicon.
 * **Render Pipeline** → produces a composited buffer sized to the tab viewport.
 Reallocated on resize.
-(Not avaiable yet)
 * **Backend abstraction** → `Backend` trait to create surfaces and drive rendering.

 ```mermaid